oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/model-in-image/auxiliary-images.md

-The [Model in Image Sample initial use case]({{< relref "/samples/domains/model-in-image/initial.md" >}}) describes using the WebLogic Image Tool as a convenient way to create the auxiliary image, which is the top recommended approach.
-You can alternatively "manually" build the image.
+The [Model in Image Sample initial use case]({{< relref "/samples/domains/model-in-image/initial.md" >}}) describes using the WebLogic Image Tool as a convenient way to create the auxiliary image, which is the recommended best approach.
+Alternatively, you can "manually" build the image.
 For example, the following steps modify the Model in Image sample's initial use case to use Docker to build its auxiliary image:

-1. Download the Model in Image sample source and WebLogic Deploy Tool by following the corresponding steps in the
+1. Download the Model in Image sample source and WebLogic Deploy Tooling by following the corresponding steps in the
    [Model in Image Sample prerequisites]({{< relref "/samples/domains/model-in-image/prerequisites.md" >}}).